fraca7/ptk/doc/source/parser.rst

 The :py:class:`AsyncLexer` and :py:class:`AsyncLRParser` classes allow
 you to parse an input stream asynchronously.
 Since this uses the new asynchronous method syntax introduced in Python 3.5, it's only available with this version of Python.
+Additionally, you must install the `async_generator <https://github.com/njsmith/async_generator>`_ module.

 The basic idea is that the production methods are asynchronous.
 Feed the input stream one byte/char at a time by awaiting on